-- 5 4.18.
-The government, the response organizations and operating organizations should use the - 6 hazard assessment and the postulated nuclear or radiological emergencies within each emergency - 7 class to anticipate what the transition phase might encompass; they should also be able to foresee the - 8 level of response warranted in relation to the transition phase for a range of postulated nuclear or - 9 radiological emergencies and thus provide a basis for applying a graded approach as follows: - 10 (a) General emergency at a facility in emergency preparedness category I or II (e.g. the Fukushima Daiichi accident in 2011 for which a case study is given in Annex I) leading to a significant release of radioactive material into the environment will warrant termination of the - emergency through transitioning to an existing exposure situation. - 14 (b) A site area emergency at a facility in emergency preparedness category I or II and a facility 15 emergency at a facility in emergency preparedness category I, II, or III will warrant 16 termination of the emergency through transitioning to a planned exposure situation (e.g. the 17 PAKS fuel damage incident in 2003 for which a case study is given in Annex I).
-In this 18 context, the planned exposure situation may be associated with a continuation of normal 19 operation, clean-up and decommissioning activities or end of operational life of the source 20 involved in the emergency, as applicable.
-However, postulated nuclear or radiological 21 emergencies within this class are not expected to result in a different exposure situation to the 22 public as compared to the situation that existed prior to the emergency. - 23 (c) Alert at a facility of emergency preparedness category I, II, or III will be followed by the resumption of normal operations under a planned exposure situation. - Other nuclear or radiological emergency covers a broad spectrum of emergencies in emergency preparedness category IV which may occur at any location [2].
-In this class, depending on the type of emergency, transitioning to either an existing or a planned exposure situation is to be envisaged along with the termination of the emergency: - Postulated emergencies without dispersion of radioactive material into the environment are to be terminated simultaneously with returning to the exposure situation for the affected public as it existed prior to the emergency (e.g. the radiological incident in Mexico 2013 for which a case study is given in Annex I).
+- 12 (a) General emergency at a facility in emergency preparedness category I or II (e.g. the 13 Fukushima Daiichi accident in 2011 for which a case study is given in Annex I) leading to a 14 significant release of radioactive material into the environment will warrant termination of the 15 emergency through transitioning to an existing exposure situation. - 16 (b) A site area emergency at a facility in emergency preparedness category I or II and a facility 17 emergency at a facility in emergency preparedness category I, II, or III will warrant 18 termination of the emergency through transitioning to a planned exposure situation (e.g. the 19 PAKS fuel damage incident in 2003 for which a case study is given in Annex I).
+In this 20 context, the planned exposure situation may be associated with a continuation of normal operation, clean-up and decommissioning activities or end of operational life of the source 21 22 involved in the emergency, as applicable.
+However, postulated nuclear or radiological 23 emergencies within this class are not expected to result in a different exposure situation to the 24 public as compared to the situation that existed prior to the emergency. - 25 Alert at a facility of emergency preparedness category I, II, or III will be followed by the (c) resumption of normal operations under a planned exposure situation.
+26 - 27 (d) Other nuclear or radiological emergency covers a broad spectrum of emergencies in 28 emergency preparedness category IV which may occur at any location [2].
+In this class, 29 depending on the type of emergency, transitioning to either an existing or a planned exposure 30 situation is to be envisaged along with the termination of the emergency: - Postulated emergencies without dispersion of radioactive material into the environment are to be terminated simultaneously with returning to the exposure situation for the affected public as it existed prior to the emergency (e.g. the radiological incident in Mexico 2013 for which a case study is given in Annex I).
 The recovered source may be brought back to normal operation, or its operational life may be ended.
-In the latter case, it may be managed as radioactive waste under the requirements for a planned exposure situation. - Postulated emergencies with dispersion of radioactive material into the environment resulting in significant residual radioactivity in the environment are to be terminated with simultaneous transitioning to an existing exposure situation (e.g. the Goiânia accident of 1987 [12] for which a case study is given in Annex I). - 4.19.
-The insights gained through the hazard assessment should be used for the identification of options and limitations of specific emergency arrangements to be made for the transition phase in consideration of:
+In the latter case, it may be managed as radioactive waste under the requirements for a planned exposure situation. - Postulated emergencies with dispersion of radioactive material into the environment resulting in significant residual radioactivity in the environment are to be terminated with simultaneous transitioning to an existing exposure situation (e.g. the Goiânia accident of 1987 [12] for which a case study is given in Annex I).

-- An inability to accurately predict when, where and what the actual impact of a range of postulated nuclear or radiological emergency might be; - 3 The complexity of potential recovery efforts; - 4 The potential impact of non-radiological factors, such as public concerns and the political situation, on decision making at the time of the emergency. - 4.20.
-The hazard assessment for all identified facilities and activities, on-site areas, off-site areas and locations for which a nuclear or radiological emergency could warrant taking protective actions and other response actions, should include the detailed characterization at all levels of the following: - 9 Consequences:
+- 4.19.
+The insights gained through the hazard assessment should be used for the identification of options and limitations of specific emergency arrangements to be made for the transition phase in consideration of: - 4 An inability to accurately predict when, where and what the actual impact of a range of postulated nuclear or radiological emergency might be; - 6 The complexity of potential recovery efforts; - 7 The potential impact of non-radiological factors, such as public concerns and the political situation, on decision making at the time of the emergency.
+26 - 4.20.
+The hazard assessment for all identified facilities and activities, on-site areas, off-site areas and locations for which a nuclear or radiological emergency could warrant taking protective actions and other response actions, should include the detailed characterization at all levels of the following: - 12 Consequences: